ctkelley/MultiPrecisionArrays.jl/README.md

  - v0.1.0: Better docs and ...
    - Explanation for why I am not excited about evaluating the residual in extended precision + a bit of support for that anyhow

-## I found this repo by accident on the internet.
-Can I complain about it now?
+##  Can I complain about this package now?

-__The core functionality is getting more stable.
-I will announce it on discourse with v0.1.0.__ You can complain after that.
+Yes, but ...

 __Please do not make PRs.
 If you stumble on this mess and have questions/ideas ..., raise an issue or email me at tim_kelley@ncsu.edu__